-Of course, high egg prices are the least of our concerns.
-When it comes to cultivating deadly new strains of flu, modern poultry houses act as if they were gigantic Petri dishes.
+High egg prices are the least of society’s concerns.
+When it comes to cultivating deadly new strains of flu, modern poultry houses act like gigantic Petri dishes.
 The great danger of each new avian flu outbreak is that it’ll jump the species barrier and set off a deadly new pandemic in humans.
 Not to worry, however, since Big Pharma has prepared a vaccine it has all set to release, should that eventuality occur.
 If the COVID-19 pandemic, lock-downs, and mass-vaccinations didn’t impart sufficient worldwide misery and economic harm, the egg industry is doing its part to trigger another go-round at any moment.

 Egg Production and the Environment

-The egg industry doesn’t pose any intractable risks to the planet’s health.
-But large egg farms can devastate local communities.
+Large egg farms can devastate local communities’ quality of life.
 Today’s egg farms are massive, often housing upwards of a million hens.
 Operations of this size inevitably pose a menace to neighbors, who must deal with noxious odors, flies, excessive dust, and fouled drinking water.

-Homeowners who see their quality of life and their property values plummet often have no way to remedy their situation.
+Homeowners have no easy way to remedy their situation.
 They commonly lack the financial resources to pursue protracted litigation against well-funded egg farms.
-And their home values may be sufficiently impaired that selling out and moving elsewhere isn’t viable.
+Litigation can take years to work its way through the courts, racking up ruinous legal fees over time.
+As one victim put it, “They’re just going to bully you and bully you and bully you until you give up.”
+Egg farm neighbors who cannot prevail in the courts may see their home values so impaired that selling out and moving elsewhere isn’t viable.